Herbert Baker

 Small etches

-These smsll etchings are made by directly scratching onto the medium.
+These small etchings are made by directly scratching onto the medium.
+These are small.
+Just bigger than the average postage stamp.
 Here I used a perspex base onto which I scratched the image.
 As the burr wears down quickly a very limited amount of images can be printed from each plate.

 The medium lends itself to interesting inking possibilities that makes each etch different and unique.